n-kmron/social_network_clone/README.md

 Cameron Noupoue

 ## Credits
-The theme of the interface is inspired by a youtube video
+The theme of the interface is inspired by a youtube video (temp)